How Will Construction Change in the Future: Trends and Innovations

 Key Trends:

-• Automated Systems: HVAC, lighting and security systems that adjust based on occupancy and usage patterns.
+- Automated Systems: Lighting, HVAC, and security adjust based on occupancy patterns.

 Modular and Prefabricated Construction

-Why It Matters: Modular and prefabricated construction methods offer significant time and cost savings while maintaining high quality.
+Why It Matters: Prefabrication and modular construction reduce time, cost, and environmental impact while maintaining high quality.

 Key Trends:

-• Waste Reduction: Minimization of on-site waste and improved resource efficiency
+- Waste Reduction: Less on-site waste and resource efficiency.

 Advanced Building Materials